Diyi2020/Diyi2020.github.io/_pages/about.md

 I am organizing a __QEC__ seminar to understand how close is fault-tolerant quantum computer to our life during Summer 2024 and Spring 2024.

 Will be interested in organizing a seminar on first principle modeling for many body in Fall 2024.
+Control Theory Seminar for quantum materials and quantum devices from Winter 2025 to Spring 2025.

 Research Focus of this month: